guhan/zerotociso/docs/LAWS.md

 Generally, the creator of the work has the copyright.
 Unless the work is _for hire_ when it made by an employee/contractor for an employer

 - prohibits circumventing copyright protection
-- limits liability of ISPs
+- ISPs are not responsible for the transitory (transmission) activities of their customers.
 - search engines, caches are also exempt from liablity

 ## Children's Online Private Protection Act (COPPA)